-Collections Agreed-Upon Procedure Results Managements' Response 4 Obtain a listing of cash/check/money order (cash) collection locations and management's representation that the listing is complete.
-Obtained listing and representation which included one (1) location.
-5 Using the list provided by management, select a minimum of five (5) or all if less than 5 cash locations and obtain written documentation of job duties and /or inquire of employees about their job duties and observe that job duties are properly segregated.
-Selected 1 location a) Employees responsible for cash collections do not share cash drawers/registers.
-N/A b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits unless another employee/official is responsible for reconciling collection documentation to the deposit.
-Yes c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger unless another employee/ official is responsible for reconciling ledger postings to each other and to the deposit.
-Yes d) The employee responsible for reconciling cash collections to the general ledger is not responsible for collecting cash unless another employee/official verifies the reconciliation.
-Yes 6 Obtain a copy of the bond or insurance policy for theft covering all employees who have access to cash and determine that the policy was in force during the period.
-Yes Obtained a copy of the policy which was in force during the period.
+Collections (excluding EFTs) Agreed-Upon Procedure Exceptions Found Managements' Response Obtain a listing of cash/check/money order (cash) eposit sites and management's representation at the listing is complete.
+Select a minimum of five (5) fall if less than 5 deposit sites.
+For each deposit site, obtain a listing of collection cations and management's representation that listing is complete.
+Select one collection location for each deposit te, obtain and inspect written policies and procedures elating to employee job duties or inquire of employees cout their job duties and observe that job duties are reperly segregated. a) Employees responsible for cash collections do not share cash drawers/registers.
+No b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits unless another employee/official is responsible for reconciling collection documentation to the deposit.
+No c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger unless another employee/ official is responsible for reconciling ledger postings to each other and to the deposit.
+No d) The employee responsible for reconciling cash collections to the general ledger is not responsible for collecting cash unless another employee/official verifies the reconciliation.
+No 26

-Collections Agreed-Upon Procedure Results Managements' Response 7 Select (2) deposit dates for each of the bank accounts selected for procedure #3 above and obtain supporting documentation for each of the deposits and: Selected 2 deposit dates from the main operating account. a) observe that receipts are sequentially pre- numbered.
-No Receipts ledger is used. b) Trace pre-numbered receipts, reports and other collection documentation to deposit slip.
+6 Obtain a copy of the bond or insurance policy for theft covering all employees who have access to cash and determine that the policy was in force during the period.
+No Collections Agreed-Upon Procedure Exceptions Found Managements' Response 7 Select (2) deposit dates for each of the bank accounts selected for procedure #3 above and obtain supporting documentation for each of the 10 deposits and: a) observe that receipts are sequentially pre- numbered.
+Yes Receipts ledger is used. b) Trace pre-numbered receipts, reports and other collection documentation to deposit slip.
 No c) Trace the deposit slip total to the actual deposit per the bank statement.
-Yes d) Observe the deposit was made within 1 business day of receipt or 1 week if the deposit is less than \$100 and stored in a locked safe or drawer.
-Yes e) Trace the actual deposit per the bank statement to the general ledger.
-Yes
+No d) Observe the deposit was made within 1 business day of receipt or 1 week if the deposit is less than \$100.
+Yes Small deposits are made weekly. e) Trace the actual deposit per the bank statement to the general ledger.
+No